heroku/buildpacks-python/CONTRIBUTING.md

-# Contributing Guide for Heroku Cloud Native Buildpacks
+# Contributing to Heroku Cloud Native Buildpacks

 This page lists the operational governance model of this project, as well as the recommendations and requirements for how to best contribute to Heroku